At Clear Creek Community Services District, our goal is to provide safe, clean, drinking water to all of our residents!

 Roberto Chacon; Field Operations Supervisor, Backflow, D2 Certified, Customer Service

-Roger Ladewig; Field Operations Maintenance, Equipment Operator, D1 Certified
+Roger Ladewig; Field Operations Maintenance I, Equipment Operator, D1 and T1 Certified

-Chad Krick; Field Operations Maintenance, T2 and D2 Certified
+Chad Krick; Field Operations Maintenance II, T2 and D3 Certified

-Bill Palmaymesa; Treatment Operator, T5 and D3, Backflow Certified
+Bill Palmaymesa; Chief Plant Operator -T5 and D3, Backflow Certified

 Toby Ladewig; Treatment/Distribution Maintenance Operator, T3 and D3 Certified